ricardomonte/rpg-year-dog-capstone/Game Design Document.md

 # Story

-*A girl that fights every day against her black dog.
+*A girl was born with a black dog, she came with him from the hospital.
+Her dog isn't a good dog.
+Sometimes the dog attacks her others the dog stay calm.
+Luckily for her now his is calm.
+Even if the dog doesn't attack her, she needs to fight against him every day.
 The idea behind the game is the fight day by day against the depression.
 It's a constant fight against this black dog and unfortunately, sometimes this one wins the battle.*

 # Gameplay